 1 – Determine the Desired End Result

-While this may seem an odd step in the preparation process, this could possibly be the most important.
-Solidifying your creative vision for your project helps you make decisions from the very start and guides on what steps need to be taken next.
-Depending on the look, durability, or timeline of your DIY project can affect how you prepare and use Real Milk Paint.
+While this may seem an odd step in the milk paint preparation process, this could possibly be the most important.
+Solidifying your creative vision for your project, from knowing the paint color to seeing the finished painted furniture, helps you make decisions from the very start and guides on what steps need to be taken next on applying milk paint.
+Depending on the look, durability, or timeline of your DIY project can affect how you prepare and use milk paint.

-For example, if you’re painting outdoor deck furniture, it’s well worth the effort to remove any old finish so that milk paint can adhere directly to the wood.
+For example, if you’re painting outdoor wood furniture, it’s well worth the effort to remove any old finish so that milk paint adhere directly to the wood.
 This also allows you to use a finishing oil to seal in the milk paint for year round protection from the elements.

 In a different scenario, if you’re looking for a chippy, shabby chic effect then leaving the current finish as is with little sanding or use of a bonding agent in the milk paint is best.
-This allows the paint room to crackle and chip off all on it’s own on that glossy finish.
+This allows the milk paint to crackle and chip off all on it’s own on that glossy milk paint good finish.

 2 – Consider the Mixing Process

-An important element to take into consideration before prepping your milk paint project is the mixing requirements for milk paint.
+An important element to take into consideration before prepping your milk paint project is the mixing requirements for the powder form of milk paint.
 One part water to one part powdered paint should be the optimal ratio for outstanding paint appeal.
 But it’s important that you keep mixing the paint with the water until you find the right consistency for your particular project.
-After mixing the water with the paint, leave the mixture to blend for 20 minutes.
-Then, after you begin painting, keep mixing the paint every 20 minutes to retain the ideal consistency.
+After you mix milk paint with water, let the mixture milk paint sit to blend for 20 minutes.
+Then, after you begin painting, keep mixing the paint every 20 minutes to retain the ideal consistency of the mix paint.

 3 – Porous Surfaces Need Little Preparation

-One of the major benefits of milk paint is that it adheres readily to any natural, porous surface.
+One of the major benefits of milk paint is that it adheres readily to any natural, porous surface, thanks to milk protein.
 With just a simple cleaning, you’re ready to paint!
 Porous surfaces include raw wood, concrete, brick, unglazed pottery, cinder block, and more.
 All of these materials will readily accept milk paint just as it is and leave you even more room for creativity.
-If you’re looking to give your project the best start, removing any finish and getting back to the original material is recommended.
+If you’re looking to give your project the best start, removing any painted surface and getting back to the original material is recommended.
 The Real Milk Paint Co. has multiple paint and finish removal products available.

 4 – Sanding Helps Create Texture

-Before applying milk paint to any general finish, the finish should be sanded down thoroughly with fine grit sandpaper.
+Before applying milk paint to any general finish or refinish furniture, the finish should be sanded down thoroughly with fine grit sandpaper.
 This sanding process is critical as it helps clean the surface of the material and creates texture to further improve adhesion of the milk paint.
 An important tip to remember at this point is the glossier the finish; the more sanding is required.

 5 – Add a Bonding Agent to Ensure Adhesion